 Last month, Ford and Mahindra called off their previously announced joint venture which intended to also develop electric cars for the local market.
 However, the reason behind Ford taking a U-turn on the JV company, and now possibly even the joint projects, is not that it sees greater potential in India and wants to have the whole pie to itself.
 According to the first source, Jim Farley, CEO, Ford, sees India as a low-priority market.
 We will know what happens in this regard by the end of March.

-Moneycontrol.com says that the current Ford Aspire is proving “too expensive to convert to electric.”
-The two companies had presented a proof of concept this year taking the full-body Aspire (that is exported to South Africa) with the inner workings sourced from Mahindra Electric.
+In November 2019, moneycontrol.com said that the current Ford Aspire is proving “too expensive to convert to electric.”
+The two companies had presented a proof of concept that year, taking the longer-body Aspire (that is exported to South Africa) with the inner workings sourced from Mahindra Electric.
 The first working prototype featured the eVerito’s 72V system, but this was only to show that a battery pack, motor and controller could be packaged into the Aspire’s monocoque.

-Neither Ford nor Mahindra announced a launch date for the electric car but reports said it would be ready by end of 2020 with the companies changing the car’s front and the rear (along with plastic parts, wheels and badges) to be able to sell them through their respective dealerships as unique models.
+In 2019, other reports had said that the Ford Aspire Electric would be ready by end of 2020 with the two companies changing the car’s front and the rear (along with plastic parts, wheels and badges) to be able to sell them through their respective dealerships as unique models.
 However the project seemed to have hit a technical roadblock that could not be overcome and the focus had changed to a different model.

 Moneycontrol reported in late 2019 that the companies were “working on a new solution” for the electric vehicle and the launched was pushed to FY22.
 Without the support of Mahindra Electric, Ford would have to find a new partner or develop a local solution to introduce EVs and compete in the mass market.
 Previously the Indian media had speculated that the Ford Mustang Mach-E would be Ford’s first pure electric car in India as a CBU.

 Images in the story are from Ford